NEW – Special Cherry County Recognition Category

-This baking/cake decorating competition focuses on product quality (visual and taste) and creative presentation.
-The contestant prepares 3 cupcakes based around a theme of their choice (i.e. baby shower, birthday, teacher gift, etc.).
-Creative ingredients are encouraged in the recipe.
-Cake mixes may be used, but other ingredients should be added to the mix.
-A recipe MUST accompany the entry.
+This baking/cake decorating competition focuses on product design (visual ONLY for 2020) and creative presentation.
+The contestant prepares any number of cupcakes based around a theme of their choice (i.e. baby shower, birthday, teacher gift, etc.).
 Cupcakes are to be decorated and incorporated into a presentation/display that will not exceed the size of a square card table.
-Cupcakes made with ingredients that can spoil (i.e. frosting) MUST be kept cool as the judge will conduct a taste-test along with an interview with the contestant.

-Special Foods Day will begin at 12:30 pm CT at the Valentine Methodist Church.
 Arrival/judging of cupcakes will depend on the overall enrollment for the event.
-A letter and schedule will be sent out shortly after pre-entry day (June 25).
-Entry Form.
-Special Foods Contest Handbook.
+A letter and schedule will be sent out shortly after pre-entry day (June 29).

 Questions?
 Contact 402-376-1850 or firstname.lastname@example.org

-Clothing Day will be held on July 9 starting at 9:00 am CT.
-NEW this year – this event will be held at the Cherry County Fairgrounds.
+Clothing Day will be held on July 7 starting at 9:00 am CT.
+This event will be held at the Cherry County Extension Building.
 Please remember that ALL exhibits in this department are judged this day including items not featured in the fashion show (i.e. notebooks, barn quilts, etc.).
 Youth also model their fashion show entries for the judge that day.
 (The public Fashion Show will be held at the Cherry County Fair on August 9.)
-Entry forms are available on the Cherry County 4-H website and are due on June 25 to the Extension Office.
+Entry forms are available on the Cherry County 4-H website and are due on June 26 to the Extension Office.
 Entry form.

 Dog, Cat, Companion Animal, and Rabbit projects.